1.8 Sustainability and the Fractal

 'different'

-Fractals show us how there will never be a repeat of anything again: there isn't, or has never been, another snowflake the same; there will also never be another 'me', or another 'you'; there will never be another repeated moment.
-Things come and go, for a complexity of reasons.
+Fractals show us how there will never be a repeat of anything again: there isn't or has never been, another snowflake the same; there will also never be another 'me' or another 'you'; there will never be another repeated moment.
+Things come and go for a complexity of reasons.

-As an after thought: it is as if this part of the definition (different) is a flow concept - the coming and going of something: the other 'same' or 'function' part maybe a stock, or standing (wave) concept.
+As an afterthought, it is as if this part of the definition (different) is a flow concept—the coming and going of something.
+The other 'same' or 'function' part may be a stock or standing (wave) concept.

 Comments